Population Structures and Fertility

 The table below lists every data key used by the population components.

-Keys marked configurable can be overridden in the data_sources
+All of them can be overridden in the data_sources section of the

-section of the configuration (see Data sources); the artifact key shown
+configuration (see Data sources); the data key shown is simply the

 Key |